Validator-POSTHUMAN/contributions/atomone.md

 - **One-liner Setup**

 # Community and marketing contributions:
+# We launched a community quest program on the [Centrifuge platform.](https://centrifuge.digital/atomone)
   ### Our contributions for the growth of the Atone community.

 | Name               | Description                                              | Relevant URLs                                                                                      | Additional Details                                          |